Jenny Ludlam

-Jennifer Kay "Jenny" Ludlam MNZM (born 23 July 1951 in Taumarunui, New Zealand) is a New Zealand-born actress, who remains best known for her roles in Australian television.
+Jennifer Kay Ludlam MNZM (born 23 July 1951 in Taumarunui, New Zealand) is a New Zealand-born actress, who remains best known for her roles in Australian television.

 Acting roles

-In Australia, she was a regular cast member in the short-lived soap opera Waterloo Station (1983) followed by guest stints on Prisoner (as Janice Grant in 1984), and Sons and Daughters.
+In Australia, she was a regular cast member in the short-lived soap opera Waterloo Station (1983) followed by guest stints on Prisoner (as Janice Grant in 1985), and Sons and Daughters.
 She was also a presenter on the long-running ABC children's TV series Play School.
 Returning to New Zealand, Ludlam has had roles in several television shows, movies and theatre productions.

 Honours

-In the 2005 New Year Honours, Ludlam was made a Member of the New Zealand Order of Merit, for services to theatre.
+In the 2005 New Year Honours, Ludlam was appointed a Member of the New Zealand Order of Merit, for services to the theatre.